State of the Art Technology

 The A-Z component aggregates the services from all partner sites, including district and county councils, police, fire service, health service etc. The aggregated output is made available on parish and town council websites and supplied as a web service for partners to display on their websites.

 Our management console enables organisations to create and manage their A-Z of services even if they don't already have one on their website.
 This console allows for the linking of services to the standard government taxonomies (PIDs, IPSV etc) and allows for the creation of custom synonyms.
 Organisations can also use this dashboard to fine tune the A-Z displayed on their website.

 Our powerful planning aggregator provides near real-time links from local authority back-end planning systems and displays all applications on an interactive map and in list format.

 The red lines on the image are district boundaries and the blue line is the parish boundary.
 Being able to see applications in other districts can be vital.
 Someone living close to a boundary (district or parish) may be more seriously impacted by an application from the neighbouring area than from across the other side of their own parish or district.
-Clicking on one of the blue markers takes the user directly into the detailed record for that application on the local authority site.
+Clicking on one of the red markers takes the user directly into the detailed record for that application on the local authority site.

 We have developed 'connectors' to most proprietary planning systems as well as some bespoke ones.

-The Open Data store can be used to hold, and make available, any public data about a wide range of organisations, including voluntary groups, councillors etc. Parish council contact details, which can be managed by, for instance, the Association of Local Councils in each county, are stored here.
+The Open Data store can be used to hold, and make available, any public data about a wide range of organisations, including local businesses, voluntary groups, councillors etc. Parish council contact details can be managed by, for instance, the Association of Local Councils in each county.

 This information can then be automatically fed into the relevant parish council website.
 This database is made available as a web service to partner agencies and is published as open data.
 The local community group directory is populated at parish level and aggregated to give a 'find my nearest' view at district, county and UK level.

 Location / Geolocation